-Justin Gitlin (a.k.a.
-Cacheflowe) is an independent creative coder, musician and multimedia artist based in Denver, Colorado, USA.
-Having spent nearly two decades in parallel worlds of software development and multimedia production, his disciplines have become ever more intertwined as the lines between mediums dissipate.
-Justin has built video games, interactive installations, web sites and mobile apps for clients like Nike, Google, Audi and the Denver Art Museum.
-His work has been covered by media outlets like NPR, Buzzfeed, and Communication Arts Magazine, and has received awards from FWA, Awwwards and The One Club, among others.
-As a genre-crossing musician known as Cacheflowe, Justin has released music and shared the stage with artists like Amon Tobin, Ulrich Schnauss, DJ Olive, Machinedrum, Dizzee Rascal and Nels Cline of Wilco.
-As a visual artist, Justin creates algorithmic designs for print, apparel, physical products, music videos and interactive installations.
+Justin Gitlin, a.k.a.
+Cacheflowe (/ˈkaSH ˌflō/), is an independent creative coder, musician and multimedia artist based in Denver, Colorado, USA.
+His disciplines have increasingly intertwined after spending two decades in parallel worlds of software development, music and multimedia production.
+Justin has built video games, interactive installations, web sites and mobile apps for clients like Nike, Google, and the Denver Art Museum.
+His work has been covered by major media outlets like NPR, Buzzfeed, and Communication Arts Magazine, and has received awards from the FWA, Awwwards and The One Club, among others.
+As a genre-crossing musician, Cacheflowe has released music and shared the stage with innovative artists like Amon Tobin, Ulrich Schnauss, DJ Olive, Machinedrum, Dizzee Rascal and Nels Cline.
+As a visual artist, Justin creates algorithmic designs for print, apparel, physical products, music videos, art installations and brand design.
 His visual collaborations have been shown at the Denver Art Museum, the Boulder Museum of Contemporary Art, Denver's Museum of Contemporary Art (MCA), Dateline and Monkeytown 4.
 Justin was a co-founding partner of Mode Set, Ello, OhHeckYeah and Plastic Sound Supply.

 Building Your Creative Career: Portfolio Principles